alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 };
 ```

-### Card Subtitle
+## Card Subtitle

-You can also set the subtitle of the card container using the `subtitle` attribute.
+You can also set the subtitle of the card container through `subtitle`.

 ```tsx
 import { Card, CardHeader, Stack } from '@bifrostui/react';